-Purpose: Children seament sounds to spell words with the target sound/spelling.
+Purpose: Children segment sounds to spell words with the target sound/spelling.

-- 1. Review Sound/Spelling Review the target Sound/Spelling Card.
-Tell children that they will be spelling words with (identify sound). - 2.
-Say the Word Say the first word. - 3.
-Segment Sounds and Identify Sound/Spellings Model how to segment the sounds in the word.
-Have children say the first sound in the word, match the sound to a Sound/Spelling Card, and identify the spelling. - 4.
-Write Spelling Have children repeat the spelling and then write it.
-Repeat for the remaining sound/spellings in the word. - Check and Correct Spelling Write the word.
+- 1. Say the Word Say the first word. - 2.
+Segment Sounds Model how to segment the sounds in the word.
+Have children say the first sound in the word. - 3.
+Display the Sound/Spelling Cards Display the corresponding Sound/Spelling Cards for the word and have children match the first sound to the appropriate card and write the spelling for the first sound. - 4.
+Repeat Repeat for the remaining sound/spellings in the word. - 5.
+Check and Correct Spelling Write the word.
 Have children check their spelling.
 If a word is misspelled, children should circle it and write it correctly.